Timely Monitoring of Dynamic Sources with Observations from Multiple Wireless Sensors: Introduction

 \subsection{Related Work}

-The concept of Age of Information has recently received much attention in the context of Internet of Things (IoT), where it has been used to characterize the fundamental trade-off between update rate and timeliness in Poisson update systems a capacity constraint, see e.g.,~\cite{costa16,kosta17,sun17,najm19}.
-A common characteristic that often appears in these systems is that the AoI is a U-shaped function of the update rate, so that there exists a rate that minimizes the AoI.
+The concept of Age of Information has recently received much attention in the context of Internet of Things (IoT), where it has been used to characterize the fundamental trade-off between update rate and timeliness in Poisson update systems a capacity constraint, see e.g.,~\cite{kaul12realtime,costa16,kosta17,sun17,najm19}.
+A common characteristic in many of these systems is that the AoI is a U-shaped function of the update rate and there exists a rate that minimizes the AoI.

-The literature of AoI for systems with multiple sources can roughly be divided into the ones that consider systems that are queuing-based, and ones that study scheduling- or sampling-based systems.
-Notable contributions in the first category include~\cite{javani19} in which updates from each source are independently sensed and processed by multiple servers before being delivered to the destination. \cite{najm18,farazi19,moltafet20,kaul20} characterize the AoI when updates from multiple sources are delivered to the destination through a shared queue, and similar scenarios, but with scheduling and packet management, are studied in \cite{beytur19,moltafet20pm}.
+The AoI literature for systems with multiple sources can roughly be divided into: (1) queuing-based systems, and (2) scheduling- or sampling-based systems.
+Notable contributions in the first category include~\cite{javani19} in which updates from each source are independently sensed and processed by multiple servers before being delivered to the destination. \cite{najm18,farazi19,moltafet20,kaul20} characterize the AoI when updates from multiple sources are delivered to the destination through a shared queue, and similar scenarios, but with scheduling and packet management, are studied in~\cite{yin18aoi,beytur19,maatouk20lex,moltafet20pm}.
 Packet management schemes for the case in which updates are queued at the source before being transmitted over a shared medium are studied in~\cite{kosta19}.

 Contributions related to sampling of multiple sources include~\cite{tripathi17}, which proposes various scheduling policies to minimize the AoI of independent sources. \cite{bedewy20} considers the problem of scheduling sources to transmit through a shared queue.
 They define the problem as a Markov Decision Process (MDP) and derives the optimal policy.
 A similar problem is studied in~\cite{jiang19}, where each source has its own queue.
-In~\cite{tang20} sources are scheduled to transmit over erasure channels in which the error probabilities evolve according to a Markov chain.
+In~\cite{tang20} sources are scheduled to transmit over erasure channels, whose erasure probabilities evolve according to a Markov chain.
 The authors present the optimal policy under the assumption that the scheduler can observe the instantaneous channel states before making a scheduling decision.
 In contrast to our work, they do not distinguish between sources and sensors.